Tars4815/ponti/README.md

 N.B.: Variable and constant names should be unique!

-## **Annotations integration** 📝
+## Annotations integration

 Once loaded the point cloud in the Web Viewer as described [here](#pointcloud-integration), it is possible to add custom annotations with simple tricks from the Potree sidebar.
 This functionality is particularly useful if it is needed to highlights particular parts of the structure or if it is necessary to integrate actions or media.

+### Predefined annotations

 Before working on the code, explore the point cloud in the viewer, activate the **[Point Measurement Tool](https://potree-templates.readthedocs.io/en/latest/pages/getting-started.html#measurements)** and double-click in correspondence of the point where you'd like to locate the annotation.
 Hence, explore the *Scene* section in the Potree Sidebar and select the point measurement element.
 In the lower part of the section now you see the details of the measurement as well as the clicked point coordinates.
 Click on the copy icon next to the coordinates values: you will need this data to position your new annotation.

 ![Point measurement coords](./assets/point-measurement-coords.gif)

-Then, it's time to open the [annotations.js](https://github.com/labmgf-polimi/ponti/blob/main/assets/js/annotations.js) file with a text editor to modify the position of the first default annotation.
+Then, it's time to open the [predefined-annotations.js](js/predefined-annotations.js) file with a text editor to modify the position of the first default annotation.
 In order to do so, paste the copied coords within the squared brackets after ***position:*** in the code snippet below:

 If you'd like to change the name or the description of the annotation, insert the desired texts according to the comment in the code.